SThree (OTCMKTS:STREF) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of SThree (OTCMKTS:STREF) from a buy rating to a hold rating in a report released on Friday, Zacks.com reports.
+Zacks Investment Research cut shares of SThree (OTCMKTS:STREF) from a buy rating to a hold rating in a research report report published on Saturday morning, Zacks.com reports.

 According to Zacks, “SThree Plc is engaged in staffing businesses.
 It provides permanent and contract specialist staff to its client base.
 The company’s brand comprises Computer Futures, Progressive Recruitment, Huxley, Real Staffing Group, Newington International, JP Gray, Hyden and Orgtel.
 It operates primarily in Australia and Europe.
 SThree Plc is headquartered in London, United Kingdom. “